shannonsh/CS184FinalProject/docs/progress.md

 ## Updated Plan

 Although we were told that we might finish our main goals with enough time to finish all of our stretch goals, we think we will not be able to finish all of our stretch goals before the end of the project.
 However, we should be able to finish all of our main goals along with one or two stretch goals.
+Our updated schedule is below:

+Week 3

+* Finish implementing texture mapping
+* Start implementing cross hatching

+Week 4

+* Finish implementing cross hatching
+* Finish implementing interactivity
+* If we still have time, implement techniques listed under Stretch Goals